mfsjr/manifold-dx/README.md

    around the application state that you've defined.
 All you have to do is call it, and your IDE can provide drop-down lists of valid arguments.*

+**Features:**
+- Predictable, synchronous single-store state management with pure invertible functions, including time-travel.
+- Type-safe action API eliminates need to code either actions or reducers, simply call API
+- Immutable React data
+- Mutable state
+- Configurable mutation checking for development and testing
+- Simplified middleware - functions that receive actions, can be ordered before or after actions are performed.
+- State can always be represented by a flat mapping, regardless of how deeply nested.

 **To Install:**
 `npm install --save manifold-dx`